enzomanuelmangano/react-native-inkwell/README.md

 ### `enabled?: boolean`

-Indicates whether InkWell should be active or not (default true)
+Indicates whether InkWell should be active or not.

+Default: true.

 ---